-We’ve seen earlier that the people were unfaithful in their response to the law of God but so were the priests as will be shown.
-God in his omniscience knew this would be the case and he prepared the finest details for the advent of the Christ.
-Promised from the dawn of creation and typified through people, events and a sacrificial system, now as eternal high priest patterned after Melchizedek he comes.
+We’ve seen earlier that the people were unfaithful in their response to God’s law, but so were the Levitical priests as we will discover.
+God, in his omniscience, knew that this would be the case and prepared the minutest of details for the advent of his son.
+He was promised from the dawn of creation, typified through people, events and a sacrificial system and then finally as the eternal high priest patterned after Melchizedek, he came into the world.

-As we begin this section please pause to read Hebrews 5:1-6 as well as chapter 7.
+As we begin this section, please pause to read Hebrews 5:1-6 as well as chapter 7.
 In these passages we see Jesus being called by God to be the high priest in the order of Melchizedek.
-As followers of Jesus, we spend much time studying his life, teachings, parables and miraculous works but we know very little of his role as a priest after the order of Melchizedek.
-This ancient priest/king has puzzled believers for a long time.
+As followers of Jesus, we spend much time studying his life, teachings, parables and miraculous works, but we know very little of his role as a priest after the order of Melchizedek.
+This ancient priest/king has puzzled believers through the ages.
 Understanding him is a complex endeavor depending on the depth of your interest.
 Here we will attempt to clear away a bit of the fog without getting lost in the details.

 Divine Pantheons and Theophoric Names

 When Abraham was called to the land of Canaan, it’s important to keep in mind that this land was foreign territory to the God of the Bible.
 The Canaanites had their own gods and deities which they worshiped.
-As Abraham sojourned in this territory he was surrounded by this false deity worship.
-Neighboring cultures including the Amorites, Akkadians, Phoenicians each had their own pantheon of gods.
-Using the well-known Greek and Roman pantheons with which you may be familiar, notice how specific attributes or powers are ascribed to a deity:
+As Abraham sojourned in this territory, he was surrounded by this false deity worship.
+Neighboring cultures, including the Amorites, Akkadians, and the Phoenicians each had their own pantheon of gods.
+Using the well-known Greek and Roman pantheons with which you may be familiar, notice how specific attributes or powers are ascribed to a deity.

 What often happened was that different cultures would provide a different name when referring to the same god.
-So for example, Zeus was the chief god among the Greeks but the Romans referred to this same deity as Jupiter.
-I mention this as a comparison between how the world often looks at gods compared to how the Hebrew people view Yahweh.
-The scriptures take this idea of multiple gods each with specific attributes and literally turns it upside down.
-Yahweh is progressively portrayed as possessing all power, wisdom, judgement, creative genius, etc over all things.
+So for example, Zeus was the chief god among the Greeks, but the Romans referred to this same deity as Jupiter.
+I mention this as a comparison between how the world often looks at gods compared to how the Hebrew people viewed Yahweh.
+The scriptures take this idea of multiple gods, each with specific attributes, and literally turns it upside down.
+Yahweh is progressively portrayed as possessing all power, wisdom, judgement, creative genius, etc., over all things.
 For this reason, Judaism is considered a monotheistic religion as opposed to polytheistic.
-The Hebrew people would refer to this one true God as Yahweh, I AM, El ElYon, Lord of Heavens Armies, etc but we know that instead of referring to various deities these names pointed to the same deity – Yahweh, The Most High.
+The Hebrew people would refer to this one true God as Yahweh, I AM, El ElYon, Lord of Heavens Armies, etc., but we know that instead of referring to various deities, these names pointed to the same deity – Yahweh, The Most High.

-For these ancient peoples when naming a child or perhaps a city it was customary to use a portion of the deity name in crafting the name of their offspring or city in which they lived.
-They were used by new parents to express future hope, attributes of Yahweh, marking of events or even to demonstrate geographical significance.
+For these ancient peoples, when naming a child or perhaps a city, it was customary to use a portion of the deity name that was familiar or appealing to them in crafting the name of their offspring or city in which they lived.
+They were used by new parents or inhabitants of a region to express future hope, attributes of Yahweh, marking of events, or even to demonstrate geographical significance.
 It was commonplace in Hebrew for a name to contain the root of one of God’s names.
 This is easily shown with two root names of God “El” and “YHWH”.
 (YHWH is the tetragrammaton for Yahweh, which is often anglicized as Jehovah).

-To help illustrate this practice let’s look at a few examples of where the root name of God “El” is incorporated within a proper name.
+To help illustrate this practice, let’s look at a few examples of where the root name of God “El” is incorporated within a proper name.
 Notice “El” in the following names.
-Elkanah, Eliezer, Gabriel, Nethanel, Daniel, Raphael and of course Israel.
+Elkanah, Eliezer, Gabriel, Nathaniel, Daniel, Raphael and, of course, Israel.
 We also have examples of “YHWH” being included in other Biblical names including; Jeremiah, Isaiah, Yehoshua(long form of Yeshua-Jesus’ Hebrew name).
 In the case of Elijah it carries both prefix and suffix for the names of God.